Sachinyadav55/ddl-project-1/README.md

 If you want a part of GPUs, set devices using ```CUDA_VISIBLE_DEVICES=...```.

 Please go through the list of arguments which parser uses and set the arguments accordingly.

+### Using Difference Detector and Image Labeling Scripts

+Please refer to the README.md in the respective folders to run the script